BradleyParkin/premier-league-stats/README.md

 * Code Institute for the deployment terminal.
 * Used the Love Sandwiches project to base my code and functinality from that.
-* Tutor/Online Tutor for help on validating inputs
+* Tutor/Code Institute Tutor for help on validating inputs